tezine/Markdowns/Frameworks/React.md

 # REACTJS
 * Site oficial [aqui](https://pt-br.reactjs.org/)
 * Utiliza JSX.
 JSX é uma extensão de sintaxe ao Javascript.
 * React utiliza Virtual DOM .
+It follows **uni-directional data flow** or data binding.
+* Using React, writing UI test cases become extremely easy
 * O React não obriga a utilização do JSX, mas torna dificil a não utilização do mesmo.
+JSX is a shorthand for JavaScript XML.
+Browsers can only read JavaScript objects but JSX in not a regular JavaScript object.
+Thus to enable a browser to read JSX, first, we need to transform JSX file into a JavaScript object using JSX transformers like Babel and then pass it to the browser.
 * Para inserir um código Javascript no JSX, basta adicionar entre `{} `
 * Depois da compilação, o JSX é transformado em Javascript.
 * Como o JSX está mais próximo de Javascript do que do HTML em si, utiliza-se nomenclatura camelCase.
 Por exemplo, `class` é `className` em JSX, `tabindex` é `tabIndex` em JSX.